aimanalhazmi/ECG-Time-Series-Classification/README.md

     ```
 2.  **Create and Activate a Virtual Environment**

+    (This only works for linux and macOS systems since there is no support for makefile on windows.
+On windows please install the requirements manually.)
     -   **`make` or `make install`**: Creates a `.venv` and installs Python dependencies.
     -   **`make activate`**: Prints the activation command for your shell.
     -   **`make clean`**: Deletes the virtual environment.